Karen Carnabucci, MSS, LCSW, LISW-S, TEP

 Play silk costumes, fairy-tale dress up and streamers for open-ended imaginative play from The Willows Keep.

-Jocelyn Michel, licensed acupuncturist, will offer a simple acupuncture treatment for stress reduction for $20.
+Jocelyn Michel, licensed acupuncturist, will offer a simple acupuncture treatment for stress reduction.

 Dina Walker's watercolor note cards.